Yagisan/SS2-City-Plan-Contest-Helper/README.md

 4. **Do not** check _Windowed Mode_ and _Borderless_
 5. Click OK.
 6. **Quit the Fallout 4 Launcher**

-# Installing owned Creation Club content

-Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
-This will be `C:\WJ\CPC\ModOrganizer.exe` if you have followed the recommended settings. **Once it is launched, click on the jigsaw puzzle icon in the menu bar.
-Then select Creation Organizer.
-Then restart the SS2CPC Helper.** You should do this after you download new Creation Club content, to get changes and updates.

 # Starting the Game